Energy Bill Relief Scheme: help for businesses and other non-domestic customers

 Applying the reduction

-Suppliers will apply reductions to the bills of all eligible non-domestic customers.
+Suppliers will automatically apply reductions to the bills of all eligible non-domestic customers.
+Customers do not need to apply for their discount.

 The discount applied will be in pence per kilowatt hour (p/kWh).
 The p/kWh government support for comparable contracts will be the same across suppliers, but the absolute level of individual bills will continue to vary across different contracts and tariffs.